 December and January are the usual months to perform annual dormant pruning.
-Before making the first cut, check with a good, well-written reference on the particular technique for your specific variety.
-We carry an excellent book, "How to Prune Your Fruit Trees" at the nursery in the Gift Shop.
+Before making the first cut, check with a good, well-written reference on the particular technique for your specific variety (we have an excellent book at the nursery).
 Improper pruning seriously damages many fruit trees and each variety requires a different approach.